sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Q_A2.md

 **Answer :**

-Stack is an ordered list in which insertion (push) and deletion (pop) are made at one end called the top.
+Stack is a linear data structure having same data types.
+Elements are arranged in a sequential order in which insertion (push) and deletion (pop) are made at only one end called the top.

 Since the last element inserted is the last one to be removed, a stack is also known as `Last-in-First_out  LIFO` list

 Stack Operations:
 * Push: Insert an element onto the stack.